foo-dogsquared/freebies-hunt-api/src/list.md

 - [Awesome Music](https://github.com/ciconia/awesome-music) | An [awesome](https://github.com/sindresorhus/awesome) list that lists out free music libraries and tools.
 - [Bandlab](https://www.bandlab.com/) | A free web-based digital audio workstation (DAW) by Cakewalk, known for their premium DAW by the same name.
 It's also a social platform for musicians to share their work.
 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) | A Coursera course offered by Edinburgh University to get you started on learning the rudimentary information on music theory.
-- [LMMS](https://lmms.io/) | **(Also comes with a community of musicians, too)** A digital audio workstation that lets you composes beats and music.
+- [LMMS](https://lmms.io/) | **(Also comes with a community of musicians, too)** A free and open source digital audio workstation that lets you composes beats and music.
+It can run on the major desktop operating systems: Windows, Mac OS, and Linux.
+If you want to visit the source code, you can go [right here](https://github.com/LMMS/lmms/).
 - [MuseScore](https://musescore.org/) | **(I recommend this one a lot if you want to aid with studying music theory, they've done good last year ever since they've been acquired by the Ultimate Guitar company.)** A free and open source composition and notation software.
+It also has cross-platform support for Windows, Mac OS, and Linux.
+You can see the source code itself on their [remote Git repo](https://github.com/musescore/MuseScore/).
+- [Music Theory for Musicians and Normal People (by *Toby W. Rush*)](http://tobyrush.com/theorypages/index.html) | A free collection of one-page PDFs created by Toby Rush discussing the basics of music theory.
+(Also, you could just download all of the pages in one PDF if you look at the bottom.)
 - [Native Instruments Komplete Start Production Suite](https://www.native-instruments.com/en/products/free/) | A free music production suite provided by Native Instruments, famous for their sampler program, Kontakt.
 - [Open Music Theory](http://openmusictheory.com/) | A open textbook on college-level music theories and lessons.
 - [Sonic Pi](https://github.com/samaaron/sonic-pi) | **(This is why programming is fantastic.)** A programming language that lets you create music.